What are run-flat tyres?

-Official advice regarding whether repairing run-flat tyres is possible varies.
+Official advice regarding the possibility of repairing run-flat tyres varies.
 The British Rubber Manufacturers’ Association, a group representing the major tyre manufacturers, does not recommend repairs to a run-flat tyre.

 Confusingly, there’s less agreement among individual tyre manufacturers: some say repairs are fine under certain conditions, or as long as the work adheres to British Standard BS AU 159.
-Others say the tyres should not be repaired and replaced immediately.
+Others say the tyres should not be repaired and instead should be replaced immediately.
 Speak to your tyre’s manufacturer for more information.

 Either way, you may find it hard for a reputable tyre retailer to repair – rather than replace – a run-flat tyre.
 According to the UK’s Tyresafe organisation, even qualified tyre repairers may not be able to detect damage to a tyre.
 Kwik-Fit and National Tyres, two of the UK’s largest tyre retailers, say they will not carry out run-flat repairs.